pip is a command line program. When you install pip, a

 have installed.
 For more details, read the Python Windows launcher docs.

 pip supports installing from PyPI, version control, local projects, and directly from distribution files.

-python -m pip install SomePackage # latest version python -m pip install SomePackage==1.0.4 # specific version $ pip install 'SomePackage>=1.0.4' # minimum version
+python -m pip install SomePackage # latest version python -m pip install SomePackage==1.0.4 # specific version python -m pip install 'SomePackage>=1.0.4' # minimum version

 For more information and examples, see the pip install reference.

 When installing packages from PyPI, pip requires internet access, which in many corporate environments requires an outbound HTTP proxy server.

 pip can be configured to connect through a proxy server in various ways: